mfernest/SEBC/Partner Bootcamp  - Certify.md

 field-readiness in your own words.
 Please include the following
 points:

-* The most valuable portion of the course
-* The least valuable portion of the course
+* The most/least valuable portions of the course
-* Aspects of the course that promoted or detracted from the objectives:
+* Aspects that promoted or detracted from the objectives, including:
     * Class setting, hours, site hospitality
     * Quality of materials, including form of delivery
     * Instructors: knowledge, helpfulness, responsiveness
-* Your sense of field-readiness
+* Your evaluation of your field-readiness
     * How much time spent on preparation do you feel you need?
     * What learning points in class can you cite to back up that figure?
     * What specifically would you spend the time on to prepare for Cloudera field work?